mrcalvin/qvto-cli/README.md

 qvto-cli consists of two sub-components:

 * qvt-bundle: This is a Maven artifact which contains all QVTo standalone Eclipse plug-in (jar) dependencies.
+This is achieved by using [Eclipse Tycho](https://eclipse.org/tycho/).
 * qvto-app: This is a slim CLI app build to access Eclipse QVTo from the command line.

 # Prerequisites